trr266/carbonfood/README.md

 **Running the researcher degree of freedom dashboard locally**

-Eexecute `Rscript code/R/rdf_display.R` from your local terminal (not from the R console).
+Execute `Rscript code/R/rdf_display.R` from your local terminal (not from the R console).
 If you are running this from within a container Visual Studio Code will ask you for permission to open a port and show the output in your browser.
 It is safe to say "yes".

 ### Disclaimer